 Attentive Monitoring Throughout Surgery

-Safety Above All
+We Value Safety Above All

-Anesthesiologists at Marina Del Rey Hospital have extensive specialized training that allows for the correct assessment of the type and quantity of anesthetics used for each and every separate case, depending on the type of procedure involved, but also on the age and general physical condition of the patient.
+Our anesthesiologists are extensively trained and will constantly monitor you during surgery to ensure your safety.
+The anesthesiologists at Cedars-Sinai Marina del Rey Hospital have extensive specialized training that allows the correct assessment of the type and quantity of anesthetics used for each and every separate case, depending on the type of procedure involved, but also on the age and the general physical condition of the patient.
 The most common types of drugs used separately or in combination to induce anesthesia include:

 Individualized Care for Each Patient

 Depending on the surgery you have to undergo, our anesthesiologists will recommend you the most suitable type of anesthesia for your procedure.
 While complex and long surgeries require general anesthesia, minor surgeries usually call for local anesthesia, which will completely numb the part of the body that the surgery concerns so that you will feel no pain or discomfort.
 It is important to keep in mind that, when it comes to general anesthesia, there are several side-effects you may experience when you wake up, including: